MattVegh/pic-some-app/README.md

 Created at the end of a [React course](https://scrimba.com/g/greact/) on Scrimba by Bob Ziroll

-Not an actual store's app.
-Made strictly for education purposed to practice React.
+Not a real store's app.
+Made strictly for educational purposed to practice React.

 ## Live Link
 [Pic-Some]()